LuminousDefex/react-task-tracker/README.md

-Testing React with a simple Task Tracker with fake BackEnd
+Testing React with a simple Task Tracker with fake Backend